c-bertran/42-exam-shell/README.md

 cd codeshell
 ```
 - Follow [the detailed tutorial](#create-or-install-custom-challenge) to generate new challenges from scratch.
 - Make a pull request to offer it to everyone!
-Please note that we will not accept any challenges that are similar to those in 42.

 ### Why a fresh start is a good thing
 - Lightweight history focused on current content
-- No dependency on old exams; you start from a fully mastered base
+- No dependency on old content; you start from a fully mastered base
 - Simplified governance: one main branch, easier to maintain
 - Clear foundations for developing new features